Fixes that Fail Archetype

 - Hidden delay: Time lag obscures the connection between fix and consequences

-- Escalating spiral: More pressure to apply the same fix that’s actually causing the problem
+- Escalating spiral: More pressure to apply the fix that’s causing the problem

 Why It Matters

-- Cost-cutting: Reducing headcount and budgets improves short-term financials but degrades quality, leading to lost customers and even more severe cost pressure
+- Cost-cutting: Reduces headcount improving short-term financials, but degrades quality, leading to lost customers and worse cost pressure

 Leverage Points

-- DO identify and address root causes, not just symptoms
+- Identify and address root causes, not just symptoms

 - Map potential unintended consequences before implementing solutions